 The U.S. spends $1 trillion a year on energy—nearly 6 percent of its GDP.
-Small businesses alone spend $60 billion a year to power their operations.
+Small businesses alone spend opens in a new window$60 billion a yearopens PDF file to power their operations.

 While costs vary from one business to the next, by making good energy choices, even small businesses can save as much money and prevent as much pollution—per square foot—as large corporations.

 If you’re a business owner, energy efficiency is good for your bottom line and your public image.
 Here are 3 ways to slash energy costs and generate good PR for your business.

 Pockets of frigid and stagnant air are annoying for employees and can overtax heating and air conditioning systems.
 Promote good airflow in your office by following these tips:

 - Check for ventilation blockages.
 Employees often deal with temperature discomfort by closing or blocking air conditioning registers and vents.
 If you discover closed vents, reopen them and use opens in a new windowvent diverters and deflectors to make individual employees more comfortable.

 - Arrange office partitions to maximize airflow.
 Make sure cubicles are evenly spaced with aisles in between to allow for good airflow.